Elders Council for Parks in British Columbia

 - Description:

 - Part of a collection of interviews about the development of BC Parks from members of the Elders Council for Parks in British Columbia.
 The Elders Council for Parks in British Columbia is an independent society, whose members are retired parks system employees and conservation advocates who have dedicated a significant portion of their lives to parks and protected areas in B.C.
-Bill Merilees interviews Davie Davidson on July 23rd, 1999 near Rosedale, B.C.
-Side A: Davie Davidson Side B: Davie Davidson
+The interview concerns the following topics: SIDE A Youth Crews; structure building; horses at Manning Park; uses of the barn; the origins of Buckhorn camp.
+SIDE B Hay; the original barn; early activities in the Park; Christmas decorations; the bear at the garbage dump; bear encounters; the elk introduction; the park mascot Skeeter the bear; a peat moss fire; the family atmosphere.
+NOTE: This recording contains some graphic descriptions of of animal cruelty.

 - Subject: